secabuser/SshCracker/README.md

    - The script clears the terminal after inputs are provided and reprints the banner for a clean interface.
 3. **Compatibility**:
    - Works on both Linux and Windows systems.

----

-This updated version matches your script’s functionality and aesthetics while providing a clear guide for usage.
-If you need further adjustments, let me know! 😊